Pirates vs. Athletics Player Props Betting Odds

-Player prop bet options for Bryan Reynolds, Esteury Ruiz and others are listed when the Pittsburgh Pirates host the Oakland Athletics at PNC Park on Monday (first pitch at 7:05 PM ET).
+Player prop betting options for Bryan Reynolds, Esteury Ruiz and others are available in the Pittsburgh Pirates-Oakland Athletics matchup at PNC Park on Tuesday, starting at 7:05 PM ET.

 Bet on this matchup or its props with DraftKings!